Liouvillian gap and single spin-flip dynamics in the dissipative Fermi-Hubbard model: Dynamics of a single spin flip

 where $\Gamma=\frac{8J^2\gamma}{U^2+\gamma^2}$, $I_0$ is the modified Bessel function of the first kind, and we took the limit $L\to\infty$ in the second line.
-Using the asymptotic form of the modified Bessel function, we find that $\mathcal{N}_{\sigma}(t)$ approaches $\mathcal{N}_{\sigma}(t)\simeq (2\pi \Gamma t)^{-d/2}$ when $\Gamma t\gtrsim 1$.
-The new time scale $\Gamma$ is related to the continuous quantum Zeno effect~\cite{syassen_strong_2008,zhu_suppressing_2014,nakagawa_dynamical_2020, rosso_dynamical_2022}.
+Since the asymptotic form of $I_0(x)$ in the $x\to \infty$ limit is $I_0(x)\simeq e^x/\sqrt{2\pi x}$, $\mathcal{N}(t)$ approaches $\mathcal{N}(t)\simeq (2\pi \Gamma t)^{-d/2}$ when $t$ is sufficiently larger than $\Gamma^{-1}$.
+The new time scale $\Gamma^{-1}$ is related to the continuous quantum Zeno effect~\cite{syassen_strong_2008,zhu_suppressing_2014,nakagawa_dynamical_2020, rosso_dynamical_2023}.
 When $0\leq\gamma/U\leq1$, $\Gamma$ increases monotonically with $\gamma$, but when $\gamma/U\geq1$, $\Gamma$ decreases monotonically with $\gamma$.
 This is due to the continuous quantum Zeno effect, by which the double occupancy necessary for particle loss is prohibited.
 It is also interesting to compare our results with previous studies.
-In Ref.~\cite{rosso_dynamical_2022}, the authors numerically study the dynamics of the one-dimensional Fermi-Hubbard model with strong interaction or strong dissipation for Neel and maximally mixed initial states, and found the power-law scaling of the particle number: $t^{-1/3}$ ($t^{-1/4}$) for the N\'{e}el (maximally-mixed) initial conditions.
+In Ref.~\cite{rosso_dynamical_2023}, the authors numerically study the dynamics of the one-dimensional Fermi-Hubbard model with strong interaction or strong dissipation for N\'{e}el and maximally mixed initial states, and found the power-law scaling of the particle number: $t^{-1/3}$ ($t^{-1/4}$) for the N\'{e}el (maximally-mixed) initial conditions.